THOMASELOVE/431-minute-2026/README.md

 - You **should** complete the Minute Paper even if you weren't able to attend the most recent class.
 - Only Professor Love sees the results of the Minute Papers with identifying information.
 He then summarizes findings without identifying people and addresses those as part of the README discussion in the Thursday class when possible.
 - Professor Love reserves the right to change the number of minute papers depending on how the class is going during the semester.

+## Links to Materials

-- The links below will go live as they become available, usually the day before the minute paper is due.
+The links below will go live as they become available, usually the day before the minute paper is due.

 <div align="center">